Kyriosity/use-dev/README+/techniques/xform/README.md

-# Transformation - Techniques and patterns
+# Transformation &mdash; Techniques and patterns

 The known patterns that LOOSELY FIT are Adapter, Converter, Invertor, Decorator.